3nrique0/transcriptomics_workshop/1_Intro_Linux/README.md

--- > Thursday 7 of november in Salle Polyvalente from 14h to 16h
+## Next sessions

-## Introduction to bioinformatics: What information is where ?
+* 2.Introduction to bioinformatics: What information is where ?
 What do you mean by "clean data" ?
 --> Friday 15 of november in Salle Polyvalente from 14h to 16h

-## Introduction to RNA-seq analyses on R : Package to be announced
+* 3. Introduction to RNA-seq analyses on R : Package to be announced
 --> Thursday 21st of november in Salle de la Bibliothèque